wilsonkaya/ember-inspector/README.md

 A typical application might have a large number of different Routes and view states, nested in a tree-like fashion based on their URLs.

-This particular app only has one view state, `application`, so we can't see that tree structure very easily.
+Ember inspector recently changed to show all components by default.
+If we check the `Current route only` box, we can focus on one view state and its components.

-However, if we check the 'Components' box, suddenly a tree structure appears!
+However, if we uncheck the 'Current route only' box, suddenly a tree structure appears!

 Even though there are no other view states inside `application`, `application` _does_ contain multiple Ember Components, each with its own template.